The countdown has already begun to the follow-up to 2018's 'Avengers: Infinity War' as fans prepare for the end of MCU’s third phase

 Is the trailer out yet?

-It is not – which isn’t too surprising given that Avengers: Infinity War has only just hit cinemas.
+It is not – which isn’t too surprising given that Avengers: Infinity War only hit UK cinemas in April.

 If Avengers 4 follows the same schedule as Infinity War, then we can expect a full trailer for the former in November 2018.